Envira Gallery Documentation

 [envira-gallery-dynamic id="tags-food"]

-before you enter your tags.
-If you would like to add more than 1 tag in your gallery, you would separate the remaining tags with a comma like this [envira-gallery-dynamic id="tags-balloons,buildings"]
+Please remember that you will need to make sure to place the id="tags-before you enter your tags.
+If you would like to add more than 1 tag in your gallery, you would separate the remaining tags with a comma, like this: [envira-gallery-dynamic id="tags-balloons,buildings"].

 If you’re not sure where to find your gallery ID number, check out our article on How do I find my Envira Gallery ID Number.

-Once you know your gallery ID number, your shortcode would look something like what’s shown below.
+Once you know your gallery ID number, paste the shortcode below into your page or post, including your unique gallery ID.
 Just be sure to separate each gallery ID number with a comma (no spaces needed).

 Shortcode: